consistentlyBetter/ivd/cran-comments.md

 ## Resubmission of initial package:

+This resubmission addresses all issues raised by the CRAN team (Benjamin Altmann).

+- Title: Quotation marks have been removed
+- Executable examples added to all exported functions, where possible.
+Some functions are exported for only for `future` parallelization: These examples are wrapped in dontrun{}
+- Remove all information messages to the console that cannot be easily suppressed.

+## Resubmission of initial package:

 This resubmission addresses all issues raised by the CRAN team (Konstanze Lauseker).

 ### DESCRIPTION references